darien-schettler/flask-microblog/README.md

-# A Flask Application to Learn More About Flask and Back-End Web Development

-A small social-network application with the following functionality
+# Micro Social Network

+A small social network and blog to learn more about flask and back-end web development

+Here are some of the pieces of functionality:
   - Elasticsearch
   - AJAX Translate through Azure Text Translate API
   - User Notifications